-Explore the information below to learn more about the Greenwich area like area counties, school information, history and more!
+Scroll down to learn more about the Greenwich area like school information, history, recreation, culture, and more!
 Discover why Greenwich is the #1 safest place to raise a child in 2017.
-Be sure to contact the New England Land Company with any questions that come up as you continue your search!
+Be sure to contact the New England Land Company with any questions!

 The Town of Greenwich is located in Fairfield County, Connecticut was named after the town of Greenwich located in Kent, England.
 It's situated on the southwest corner of Connecticut where it is bounded on the west and north by Westchester County, New York; on the east by the City of Stamford; and on the south by Long Island Sound.
 From its southern boundary, Long Island Sound, north through the “in town” neighborhoods and its 2 and 4-acre zones of mid and backcountry, the terrain moves from the level water-edged properties to wooded hills and rolling meadows.